✦ Don't lose a single concept · Full handwritten notebooks from any YouTube lecture ✦

 Absolutely.
 You can cancel your subscription from your account settings at any time.
 You will retain Pro access until the end of your current billing period with no further charges.

 Free to get started.
 No credit card required.
-Your first three note sets are on us.
+Your first 3 notebooks are on us.

 147 joined this week